MrLemur/gitrewrite/README.md

    gitrewrite -repo=/path/to/repo
    ```

-   A confirmation dialog will appear:
+   A confirmation dialog will appear that looks like this:

    ```
-   WARNING: This process is irreversible and will modify your git history.
+   50 total commits found, 12 will be rewritten with improved messages.
+All commits will be applied to a new repository at /path/to/your-repo-rewritten.

+   This operation will create a new repository with the same files but improved commit messages.

    'No' is selected by default.
 Use Tab to select 'Yes' if you want to proceed.
    ```